DeuterGraves/99_bottles_oop/code_along_notes.md

 ### 2.5: Hewing to the Plan

-"Shameless Green is optimised to be straightforward and intention-reavealing - it doesn't much concern itself with changeability
+>Shameless Green is optimised to be straightforward and intention-reavealing - it doesn't much concern itself with changeability

 **Before committing to abstractions:**
-- maximise your understanding of the problem
+* maximise your understanding of the problem
-- unearth _all_ available infomration
+* unearth _all_ available infomration

 **if/elsif vs case**
-- if/elsif implies that each condition varies in a meaninful way often used to test wildly different conditions
+* if/elsif implies that each condition varies in a meaninful way often used to test wildly different conditions
-- case implies that every condition checks for equality against an explicit value - readers expect conditions to be fundamentally the same.
+* case implies that every condition checks for equality against an explicit value - readers expect conditions to be fundamentally the same.

 When I read these examples, for me, if statements feel like balls flowing through a panchinko machine - we have the `if` and `elsif` - we know what marbles are coming and where they'll go and the `else` which should catch all the others - just the same as a case statement, as I read it, I feel like the writer didn't know what to expect and somethings might get past the code - I'm _looking_ for things that might slip through the cracks, when I read a case statement, I don't have that "danger" feeling - this is founded in nothing, and really, in either code path, we have an `else` which will protect us from anything falling through the cracks.